-Long Now welcomes Jennifer Colliau, one of the Bay Area’s finest cocktail experts, as the manager of our new bar, cafe and social space: The Long Now Salon.
-The doors will open to our one-of-a-kind cafe/bar/museum/library at San Francisco’s Fort Mason Center in early 02014.
+Long Now welcomes Jennifer Colliau, one of the Bay Area’s finest cocktail experts, as the manager of our new bar, cafe and social space: The Interval at Long Now.
+The doors will open to our one-of-a-kind cafe/bar/museum/library at San Francisco’s Fort Mason Center in May 02014.
 So Jen is hard at work helping finalize everything for the space, working closely with our architect and design team.

 When I asked the best people I knew in the bar industry who they knew with the background and ability to take on this role for us, Jennifer Colliau was the top suggestion that came back from everyone.
 It soon became clear she was uniquely suited for this role.
 We are honored to have someone who understands both the history and the future of beverages for our project.